paulgolter/blender-pipeline-integration/README.md

 #### **Operator Functions:**

 - `poll`: Check if Operator can run.
 Always runs first, if it returns `False` Operator won't run.
 If the poll fails the operator will also be greyed out in the UI.
-Notice that if the Operator is exposed in a UI Panel the poll function will be executed everytime the panel is redrawn.
+Notice that if the Operator is exposed in a UI Panel the poll function will be executed every time the panel is redrawn.
 So the check here should not be too complex.

 <!-- TODO: Note about cls.test_attr can't be queried in poll function -->

 - `execute`:
 The execute function is the main fucntion of the Operator.
-It is always being executed when calling an Operator from the UI or by Python: `bpy.ops.wm.print_context()`.
+It is always being executed when calling an Operator from the UI or by Python.
-It needs to return a `Set()` that contains a Literal that can be on of these values: `('RUNNING_MODAL', 'CANCELLED', 'FINISHED', 'PASS_THROUGH', 'INTERFACE')`.
+It needs to return a `Set()` that contains a Literal.
+Common values are:
+    - "CANCELLED"
+    - "FINISHED"

+        For a full list refer [this](https://docs.blender.org/api/current/bpy.ops.html#calling-operators) link.

 - `invoke`:
 The invoke function is used to initialize the operator from the context at the moment the operator is called.
-If an Operator is called from the UI the `invoke` function is being executed by default.
-So make sure if you reimplement `invoke` to also call `execute` at the end.
+If an Operator is called from the UI the invoke function is being executed by default.
+So make sure if you reimplement invoke to also call execute at the end.
 The invoke function also has access to the [Event](https://docs.blender.org/api/current/bpy.types.Event.html) object, which contains further information how the Operator was called (mouse position, etc).

 #### **Built in Operator Properties:**

 - `bl_idname`:
 Has to be a unique ID.
-Meaning no 2 Operators can share the same `bl_idname`.
+Meaning no 2 Operators can share the same bl_idname.
 This ID is also being used in other places.
-For example when exposing an Operator in the UI the string value of `bl_idname` is used. (`row.operator("wm.print_context")`)
+For example when exposing an Operator in the UI the string value of bl_idname is used. (`row.operator("wm.print_context")`)

 - `bl_label`: Is the default Label that is being displayed inside of the button when eposing an Operator in the UI.